Applicable Large Employer

 A full-time employee as per Law has served at least 30 hours in a week or 130 hours of service in a calendar month.
 Whereas the full-time equivalent employee is a group of employees, none of them is a full-time employee individually but combined they are equivalent to a full-time employee.
 This is calculated in two steps:

-The adding to full-time equivalent employees (or part-time employees) is only for determination of the employer/organization/entity, whether it is an Applicable Large Employer or otherwise.
+Adding to full-time equivalent employees (or part-time employees) is only for determining whether the employer/organization/entity is an Applicable Large Employer or otherwise.

 What is an Applicable Large Employer officially bound for?